Mixing Helpfulness and Humor Since 2005

 Jetway While everyone else at the neighboring gates it walking to the airplane in air conditioned comfort, you'll be walking across the tarmac up to a ramp (at the Lexington Bluegrass Airport at least).

 Frequent Flyer Miles Hah.
-Not that big of a deal, the programs only really benefit business and international travelers.
+Not that big of a deal, unless you plan to take a LOT of vacations to Florida.